 Faced with the engineering report, the contractor agrees to the corrective measures.
 The total bond amount is not required, but the corrections, engineering support and other costs of the claim are applied to the bond, which is paid out by the surety and in turn repaid by the contractor.

-The warranty bond ensures that the contractor would take corrective action.
-The contractor’s general liability insurance policy would cover the third party damage due to water damage to the office equipment and furniture.
+The warranty bond ensures that the contractor will take corrective action.
+The contractor’s general liability insurance policy would cover the third-party damage due to water damage to the office equipment and furniture.

 A Win-Win-Win Arrangement